lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

    ![Create Integration](assets/create-new-integration2.png)

 1. Specify a name and description for the integration.
-Click **[!UICONTROL Select a File from your computer]** and upload the `AEM-Adobe-IMS.crt` file downloaded in the [Obtain Public Certificates](#obtainpubliccertificates) section.
+Click **[!UICONTROL Select a File from your computer]** and upload the `AEM-Adobe-IMS.crt` file downloaded in the [obtain public certificates](#obtainpubliccertificates) section.

 1. Select the profile of your organization.